Welcome

 How do you organize your staff to provide Environmental and Property Condition/PML Consulting services?
 Who are your key personnel that would be assigned to the account and what are their areas on responsibility within your Firm?
 Describe how services would be provided and continuity would be maintained for multiple projects and locations.
 Are computerized report summaries available?

-Marc Cunningham is typically AllWest's primary client contact and organizes the project.
+Marc Cunningham is often AllWest's primary client contact and organizes the project.
 Senior personnel are assigned to work on various aspects of the project.
-Kevin Reeve, a California certified asbestos consultant, is our Senior Project Manager for asbestos/lead/water intrusion issues.
-Len Niles is our Senior Project Manager for soil and groundwater related issues.
-Chris Marinescu is our Vice President for Engineering/Construction projects.
+Len Niles is our Senior Project Manager for soil, soil vapor and groundwater related issues.
+Miguel Enguidanos is our Senior Project Manager for PCAs.

 How would you organizationally handle small, quick-response projects?
 What are your proposed turnaround times?